Avraham Aviel: Biography

-Born in Poland, in the Jewish village of Dowgalishok, to Moshe David and Sara Mina.
+Aviel was born in Poland, in the Jewish village of Dowgalishok, to Moshe David and Sara Mina.
 He acquired Torah education at a small yeshiva in Radun, the town of Chafetz Chaim.

 On May 10, 1942, at the age of 13, he witnessed the extermination of the Jews of Radon and the surrounding region in the death pits.
 He fled to the forests and fought against the Nazis until liberation.
 He lost his family in the Holocaust, during which he witnessed the murder of his brother Pinchas before his own eyes.

 In 1945 he reached northern Italy and stayed at the Sciesopoli House, which became the home of Aliyat Hanoar institution of the Selvino children.
 He illegally sailed to Mandate Palestine on the ship "Katriel Yaffe", was captured by the British and exiled to Cyprus, finally entering Israel at the end of 1946.
 His first home in Israel was in Kibbutz Mishmar Hasharon.
 At the beginning of 1948, he enlisted in the Sixth Battalion of the Palmach and fought to open the way to Jerusalem.

 At the Eichmann trial in 1961, he appeared as a witness for the prosecution and in his testimony recounted the extermination of the Jews of Radon as an example of the tragic story of Lithuanian Jews and the life of the partisans in the forests.

-Avraham Aviel has written three books: